Why is this medication prescribed?

 Fluticasone and salmeterol may cause children to grow more slowly.
 Your child's doctor will monitor your child's growth carefully.
 Talk to your child's doctor about the risks of giving this medication to your child.

-Fluticasone and salmeterol may increase the risk that you will develop glaucoma, cataracts, or osteoporosis.
-You will probably need to have regular eye exams and bone tests during your treatment with fluticasone and salmeterol.
+Fluticasone and salmeterol may increase the risk that you will develop glaucoma or cataracts.
+You will probably need to have regular eye exams during your treatment with fluticasone and salmeterol.
+Tell your doctor if you have any of the following: pain, redness, or discomfort of the eyes; blurred vision;seeing halos or bright colors around lights; or any other changes in vision.
 Talk to your doctor about the risks of using this medication.

 Fluticasone and salmeterol may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.